Year built: 1682

 Built for: Benjamin Hooper

 Moved to current site: 1911

 The Hooper-Hathaway House is a building that was rescued through the combined efforts of Caroline Emmerton and Historic New England.
-Miss Emmerton purchased the house and moved it from Washington Street to its present location when it was threatened with destruction in 1911.
+Miss Emmerton purchased the house in 1911 when it was threatened by demolition and moved it from Washington Street in Salem to its present location.
 Though the home was restored in the Colonial Revival style, it still retains a number of Jacobean details including an exterior overhang girt and specially preserved plaster treatments in the Great Hall.

 One of the most unique features of the home is the nostalgic diamond pane windows which were designed and installed after the home’s move in 1911.